Healthdirect Free Australian health advice you can count on.

 What is haemochromatosis?

-The human body controls iron levels by absorbing just the right amount of iron from food.
-It has no method of excreting excess iron — any excess is stored in organs and joints in the body.
-This can lead to damage to the liver, heart, pancreas, thyroid and other organs.
+The human body controls iron levels by taking in just the right amount of iron from food.
+It has no way of getting rid of excess iron — any excess is stored in your organs and joints.

 What are the symptoms of haemochromatosis?

-Most people develop symptoms between 30 and 60 years old.
-Early on, most people have no symptoms.
+Most people don't develop symptoms until they are between 30 and 60 years old.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.